-Criteria (1) includes those children from whom a request for the allocation of a place for a child has been made and who are Looked After Children3 and all previously looked after children.
-Previously looked after children are children who were looked after, but ceased to be so because they were adopted4 (or became subject to a child arrangements order5 or special guardianship order6) immediately following having been looked after.
-This also includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted7
+Criteria (1) includes those children from whom a request for the allocation of a place for a child has been made and who are Looked After Children and all previously looked after children.
+Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been looked after.
+This also includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted

-3 (1) 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+&lt;sup>5 (1) 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.